vtex/faststore/docs/blog/2022-04-29-basestore.md

 # Base store repository name changed

-The repository of the base store [starter](https://www.faststore.dev/starters), which uses Gatsby, has changed.
+The repository of the Base Store [starter](https://www.faststore.dev/starters), which uses Gatsby, has changed.
 It is now [gatsby.store](https://github.com/vtex-sites/gatsby.store).

 ## Why did we make these changes?